 The bottom line was this was one costly life insurance policy.

-We recommended a Texas Partnership Certified Long-Term Care Insurance policy with a shared care benefit.
+We recommended a Texas Partnership Certified Long-Term Care Insurance policy with a shared care benefit from a major insurance company.
 They received outstanding benefits that were a fraction of the cost of the life insurance policy.
-It provided an inflation benefits, case management, and the shared benefit.
+It also provided inflation benefits, case management, and a shared spousal benefit.
 The shared benefit allows a spouse to use money from the other spouse’s policy in the event they exhausted their benefit account.
-Additionally, if one spouse dies the premium disappears 100% and 100% of the unused inflated benefit goes to the surviving spouse.
+Additionally, if one spouse dies, the premium disappears 100%, and 100% of the available inflated benefit goes to the surviving spouse.

 Since the husband owned his own business, they were able to deduct the premium as a business expense.
 The couple was thrilled to keep their $135,000 and paying a small premium with the tax benefits and the extra dollar-for-dollar asset protection offered by the Texas Partnership Program.

 We spoke with a 63-year-old woman in Maine.
 She applied for a Long-Term Care policy but was unsure she made the right decision.
 She went with a major life insurance company, but the premium was costly.
 Plus, the agent, who mainly helped clients with life insurance and annuities, recommended a very high level of benefits.